AndySchroder/StaticWire/README.md

 options:
-  -h, --help            show this help message and exit --amount AMOUNT       allows the amount of credit that you want to add
+  -h, --help            show this help message and exit --rental_server_host RENTAL_SERVER_HOST
-                        to be specified when using `AddCredit` (default:
-                        24000) [sat].
-  --rental_server_host RENTAL_SERVER_HOST
-                        If defined, overrides the the default rental server host in the config file.
-If not defined and no value present in the config file, an internal default of 38.45.103.1 is used.
+                        The default rental server host (default:
+                        38.45.103.1).
   --rental_server_fingerprint RENTAL_SERVER_FINGERPRINT
-                        If defined, overrides the the default rental server trusted fingerprint in the config file.
-If not defined and no value present in the config file, an internal default of 873c306a1f6a6b8f3ae4
-                        39a5fbd55025edd7bb8724390f4a21bfe5c35f568b2d is
-                        used.
+                        The default rental server trusted fingerprint
+                        (default: 873c306a1f6a6b8f3ae439a5fbd55025edd7bb8
+                        724390f4a21bfe5c35f568b2d).
+  --amount AMOUNT       The amount of credit that you want to add when
+                        using `AddCredit` (default: 6000) [sat].
+If this is a new tunnel, an activation fee will be added to this credit amount in the invoiced amount.

+   Default named argument values can be set in `/root/.StaticWire/Config.yaml`, if not, an internal default is used.
+See `Sample-Config.yaml` for examples.
 ```